You are currently viewing Can Attachment Anxiety Lead Panic Attacks in Relationships?

-Every romantic relationship is based on trust, love and compassion.
-But its takes a wrong turn when one of the partners exhibits an overbearing or demanding behavior, forcing the other partner to adopt avoidance and withdrawal behavior.
-This can trigger risk of attachment panic.
+But it takes a wrong turn when one of the partners exhibits an overbearing or demanding behavior, forcing the other partner to adopt avoidance and withdrawal behavior.

-The kind of panic you face when your partner does not respond to your phone calls or you have a moot point with your partner, all these can be signs of attachment panic.
+The kind of panic you face when your partner does not respond to your phone calls or you have a moot point with your partner, all can be signs of attachment panic.

-Humans have innate tendencies to develop attachment with parents or responsive caregivers right from infancy.
-People try to look for the same kind of love in their partners where they would find themselves protected, secured, valued and loved.
-But when the same partner becomes unresponsive, it fosters a feeling of dread, insecurity and isolation in the other.
-It causes a fear, which is known as attachment panic.
+But when the same partner becomes unresponsive, it fosters a feeling of dread, insecurity, and isolation in the other.
+It causes fear, which is known as attachment panic.

-Psychologist Sue Johnson, in her book “Hold Me Tight: Seven Conversations for a Lifetime of Love”, says, conflict within relationships shares a strong connection with attachment panic.
-Attachment panic is a reaction of the nervous system when you feel your partner is no longer responding to your emotional needs.
-As a result, a feeling of rejection and abandonment gets entrenched in your mind.
+Psychologist Sue Johnson, in her book “Hold Me Tight: Seven Conversations for a Lifetime of Love”, says, that conflict within relationships shares a strong connection with attachment panic.

 Attachment panic has symptoms similar to that of panic attack, and the symptoms include: